Minecraft-Modded-War/Hbm-s-Nuclear-Tech-GIT/README.md

 # <u>**HBM MCW Nuclear Tech Mod - 1.12.2**</u>

 This is our mod dedicated to making HBM have less bullsh*t and be more optimized!
+This version **WILL REMOVE** a lot of the core features from HBM as well as changing how some things work.
+Do not use this if you want the full (and proper) HBMs NTM experience.
+For that, we recommend Alcater's version.

 This is a fork of 1.12.2 custom version of the mod HBM which is forked from the fork made by [Alcater](https://github.com/Alcatergit/Hbm-s-Nuclear-Tech-GIT)